pgr-me/markdown-cv/index.md

 ## PROFILE

 Peter Rasmussen is a data scientist based in Washington, DC.
 His multi-disciplinary background gives him a broad set of skills to tackle complex, unstructured problems.
+Peter is especially interested in using his skills to understand why people join, leave, and remain in social groups.

 ## EDUCATION